 The Council meets at least six times a year.
-It includes members of staff and student representatives, but the majority are lay members, including the Pro-Chancellor, who also serves as the Councils chair.
-(Lay members are those who are neither employees nor students of the University.)
+It includes members of staff and student representatives, but the majority are lay members, including the Pro-Chancellor, Mr David Gray, who also serves as the Councils chair.
+Lay members are those who are neither employees nor students of the University.

 Find out more information on the members of the Council (and details of any additional charities of which they are also trustees).

 The Senate is responsible to the Council for academic governance and especially for regulating:

-The Senate, which is chaired by the Vice-Chancellor, consists of more than 160 members including academic staff and student members.
+The Senate, which is chaired by the Vice-Chancellor, Sir Alan Langlands, consists of more than 160 members including academic staff and student members.
 In addition to its responsibility for academic governance, the Senate has an advisory role extending across most aspects of our work.

 The Council and the Senate are each supported by a number of committees.
 The principal committees of the Council include:

 The University Court has about 90 members (the majority of whom are lay), and is chaired either by the Chancellor or, in her/his absence, the Pro-Chancellor.
-It is not involved in the University's decision-making processes, but it plays an important and influential role on behalf of our stakeholders in seeing that we are well managed, and responsive to public and local interests and concerns.
+It is not involved in the University's decision-making processes, but it plays an important and influential role: in a nutshell, the Court is an important link with the community and other stakeholders, fostering engagement, responsiveness and accountability.